zannloo/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-The given path is a duplicate of an existing one.
+The given group id is a duplicate of an existing one.

     * 1b1.
 ProfBook shows an error message.